1. Tax Agency and Social Security

 • The expenses that you may have had with entities or persons residing in tax havens.

-• The supported VAT that you have already deducted in the quarterly statements already submitted.
+• The supported VAT that you have deducted in the quarterly statements already submitted.

-These items are easily locatable and excludable, but the controversy does not come precisely from them, but from those expenses that are linked to the professional and personal life of the self-employed worker and that it is very complicated to define how much corresponds to one and the other.
+These items are easily locatable and excludable.
+The controversy comes when your expenses are linked to the professional and personal life at the same time.
+It is difficult to define what amount corresponds to your activity.

 We mention the most relevant: